 the ability to use one’s knowledge effectively and readily in execution or performance.

-In other words, Skill is the ability to use one’s knowledge effectively and perform easily.
+In other words, Skill is the ability to use knowledge effectively and perform efficiently.

 The dictionary also says- a learned power of doing something competently: a developed aptitude or ability.